tchestnut85/git-it-done/README.md

 ## About
 Git-it-Done is an application using GitHub's server side API to easily search for open-source projects to contribute code.
+When searching for a GitHub user, all their repos will be listed and displayed if there are any open issues or not.
+Clicking on an issue brings you to a seperate page listing the issues for that repo.
+Repos with open issues are also able to be searched for by JavaScript, HTML or CSS.

 ### Languages Used
 * Javascript